5 recommended OTC drugs

 Does biotin really help?

-Why does hair fall after childbirth?
+Why does hair fall out after childbirth?

-Does stress really cause hair loss?
+Does stress really make hair fall out?

 Yes — telogen effluvium appears 2-3 months after major stress (illness, surgery, bereavement).
 Transient, reversible.